thorpej/sot8/README.md

 arguments on the stack.
 But accessing them in the callee is really tough without the ability to load from an offset relative to the stack pointer.
-Happily, the _ALU\_B_ register makes it really easy for us to this; all we need to do is fine a pair of opcods that we can hijack for it.
+Happily, the _ALU\_B_ register makes it really easy for us to this; all we need to do is find a pair of opcods that we can hijack for it.
 Limiting these to the GPRs seems pretty reasonable, so these are encoded as "`LD SPa, Rx`" and "`ST Rx, SPa`", followed by an immediate value to use as the offset.
 Note that in this encoding, the source and